Skip to content

 But I’m only young, do I still need a testicle check?

-Unlike most other cancers, testicular cancer does not increase in incidence as you grow older.
+Unlike most other cancers, testicular cancer does not increase in incidence as you grow older, opens in a new tab.

 If you feel or notice any symptoms while performing your self-examination, please see a doctor